Site Overlay

 Urgent care clinics provide walk-in treatment for non-life-threatening illnesses and minor injuries that require prompt attention but aren’t severe enough for an emergency room.

-They fill a gap between primary care and the ER, offering convenient care for conditions like colds, flu, sprains, minor cuts, and infections, often with extended hours and on-site diagnostic services like X-rays.
+They fill a gap between primary care and the ER, offering convenient care for conditions such as colds, flu, sprains, minor cuts, and infections, often with extended hours and on-site diagnostic services, such as X-rays.

 What urgent care clinics offer